 Kale has a longer history than collards.
-Kale’s cold-hardiness led it to become a staple ingredient in Europe, harvested into winter, with many distinct treatments in different countries.
-It is thought that among the Brassicas, kale most closely resembles the original wild cabbage, and it has been eaten since at least the 4th century BC.
+Kale’s cold-hardiness led it to become a staple ingredient in Europe, harvested into winter, with many distinct varieties arising in different countries.
+It is thought that among the Brassicas, kale most closely resembles the original wild cabbage, and it has been eaten since at least the 4th century BCE.
 It was the ubiquitous culinary vegetable in Europe until the end of the Middle Ages.

-Kale leaves can be extremely curled, and range from green to purple to red.
+Kale leaves can be extremely curled, and range from blue and green to purple and red.

 The origins of kale are not well documented, but several distinct types arose in different regions of Europe.
 Scottish kale is grey-green and has curly leaves.
 Tuscan kale has long, dark green, strap-like leaves.
 The Russian kale, sometimes called Siberian kale, has a finer texture and is better suited for eating raw.
 Some authorities suggest that Russian kale arose from an accidental crossing between kale and one of the Chinese mustards.